eshanis/pateskinasy/_posts/2020-07-27-HTML-3-CSS-id-class-pseudo-child-tags.md

 toc_label: My Table of Contents
 toc_icon: cog
 ---
 How html content is displayed in dictated by CSS.
-CSS can be specified in three ways
+This is made up of the selector, example p, and the declaration which is made of the property and value.
+The property and value are separated by and colon and each declaration must be separated by a semi-colon.
+CSS uses curly brackets and can be specified in three ways

 **1.** As a separate CSS folder and then referenced in the html using "a href".